 Contacts for Assistance

-It is advisable to first check with your supervisor if you have questions about your building or workplace procedures.
-Many units have a designated safety coordinator or safety committee representative to answer your questions.
-You may also telephone EHS at 319.355.8501 or check the EHS website for individuals to contact directly.
+It is advisable to first check with your supervisor if you have questions about your building or workplace procedures; many units have a designated safety coordinator or safety committee representative to answer your questions.
+You may also contact EHS staff with additional questions; a list of EHS staff and contact information is found under Contact Us.